BriianPowell/BriianPowell/README.md

 My name is Brian, but some call me BooG

-* ⛅ Currently working in the clouds
+* ⛅ Currently working in the cloud
-* 🔭 Full Stack Developer with McKinsey & Co
 * 👯 I’m looking to collaborate on kubernetes and container based workloads
 * 💬 Let's talk about AWS, GCP & Azure!